 Always Pay More Than the Minimum

 The more time you spend paying down student loans, the more you’ll pay in interest.
 So, always pay more than the minimum even if it’s only a bit higher than your monthly obligation.
-You’ll pay off the loan faster and you’ll save in interest.
+This allows you to pay off your student debt faster, plus you’ll save in interest.

 If you have a generous amount of wiggle room in your budget, consider doubling-up on your payments.
 It may be painful watching the money disappear from your account each month, but you’ll quickly put a dent in your student loan balances and pay them off much faster.